 In fact, so many visitors poured in that my ISP repeatedly threatened to close down my site because my traffic was exceeding their limit.
 So, I had no choice but to move my site to a new location, www.aceswebworld.com, and to sign up with a new web host.
 Now, traffic is no longer an issue.
-The literature presented here in an all new layout has been updated to include my latest writings.
+The literature presented here in an all new layout has been updated, dead links removed.
 Hope you enjoy your visit.

 THE game of billiards has destroyed my naturally sweet disposition.
 Once, when I was an underpaid reporter in Virginia City, whenever I wished to play billiards I went out to look for an easy mark.
 One day a stranger came to town and opened a billiard parlor.
 I looked him over casually.
 When he proposed a game, I answered, "All right."

 "Just knock the balls around a little so that I can get your gait," he said; and when I had done so, he remarked: "I will be perfectly fair with you.
 I'll play you left-handed."
 I felt hurt, for he was cross-eyed, freckled, and had red hair, and I determined to teach him a lesson.
 He won first shot, ran out, took my half-dollar, and all I got was the opportunity to chalk my cue.